aksommerville/fullmoon4/README.md

 - [ ] Compass: How to decide on target location? see src/app/fmn_secrets.c
 - [ ] !
 Able to slip thru a gap diagonally.
 Eye of Newt map, SE corner of the teleport platform.
 - [ ] Registry of gsbit usage.
 Let us use symbolic names, avoid conflict, etc.
+- [ ] illumination_time can now be set by things other than matches -- we're rendering the match as lit incorrectly

 ### April